Jbleezy/BO1-Reimagined/README.md

 * Add WaW weapon files with correct stats
 * Try to use BO1 Thompson sprint and dive anims (need to be adjusted)
 * Modify Gersch Device to use projectileSpeedUp instead of projectileSpeedRelativeUp
+* Find a way to be able to shoot through more than 3 zombies
 * Get weapons to not lose damage when going through surfaces (already have fix in gsc, try to add fix from weapon file)
 * Add BO2 meat FX and grief FX in game
 * Fix BO1 ray gun first raise anim lasting too long at the end
+* Rename some zone names
+* Add WaW pap camo on MP40 on Der Riese (so all wall weapons on Der Riese use WaW pap camo)
+* Verruckt: replace Kar98k with Springfield (WaW version has Springfield)
+* COTD: make ice bottle damageable from the start

 ### Versus Todo
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)